DigitalDenCloud/serverless-web-application-backend/README.md

     }
 ```

-### API Gateway and JavaScript
+### API Gateway
 ------------------
 The SAM CLI deploys API infrastructure under the hood.
-Rest API allows access to my URL endpoint to accept GET and POST methods.
-When API URL is accessed the Lambda function is invoked, returning data from my DynamoDB table.
+Rest API allows access to the URL endpoint to accept GET and POST methods.
+When API URL is accessed the Lambda function is invoked, returning data from the DynamoDB table.

-It was important to configure CORS headers for this to work.
-In the response of my Lambda Function,  I added the Access-Control-Allow-Origin headers:
+It is important to configure CORS headers for this to work.
+In the response of the Lambda Functions,  insert the Access-Control-Allow-Origin headers:

 ```python
     return {